 We can all learn more

 Attitudes, rituals, and beliefs about death are part of our social fabric and shape our communities, health systems and cultural practices.
 We can all learn more about death and dying in Australian society.
-We will be running our Dying2Learn MOOC later this year.
-You can find out more about the MOOC and/or register for information about Dying2Learn 2020.
+For your chance to join an online course that aims to enable Australians to be more comfortable talking death and dying visit Dying2Learn.